thomassie/thomassie.github.io/CoViD-19_global_dashboard.md

   	pivot_longer(., cols = -c("Country/Region", "Province/State", "Lat", "Long"), names_to = "Date", values_to = "recovered")
  ```

-All three datasets are combined to a single one that contains all information.
+All three datasets are combined to a single one that contains all information, including active cases being calculated as the sum of confirmed cases minus deaths and recovered cases.
 ```
 dd <- dd_org_confirmed %>%
 	# Combine datasets by left-joining these: